 ABOUT THE ARTIST

-The La Jolla Map & Atlas Museum recently purchased 215 of Michael Francis Reagan’s maps.
+The Map & Atlas Museum of La Jolla recently purchased 215 of Michael Francis Reagan’s maps.
 Reagan’s maps will be exhibited as part of their permanent collection and in the years ahead will be donated to The Library of Congress, keeping the collection intact and insuring his place alongside the masters of map making history.
-Over the course of a forty-plus year career, Reagan has produced over 3,000 original maps and illustrations.
+Over the course of a forty-plus year career, Reagan has produced over 2,000 original maps and illustrations.
 With the advent of computer-generated maps, he will surely be the last mapmaker working at this quantity and quality level in the hand-painted and hand-lettered traditions of the mapmaker’s art.

 Born in El Dorado, Arkansas and has lived for extended periods of time in Japan, Germany, Spain, and Africa.
 Served in the U.S. Navy and in The Peace Corps Ivory Coast West Africa.
 BA in Art and American Literature and MFA University of Arkansas.
 Married and the father of four grown sons and the grandfather of three.
 Lives with the love of his life, his beautiful wife of over forty years, Christina Rosalia.
 They share a studio with their little dog Becky Thatcher in the mountains of western North Carolina.